-OUTA VS SANRAL: The Gauteng e-tolls
+OUTA vs SANRAL: Ending the Gauteng e-tolls

-OUTA's campaign against using e-tolls to fund the Gauteng Freeway Improvement Project (GFIP) freeways
+OUTA's campaign against using e-tolls to fund the Gauteng Freeway Improvement Project (GFIP) freeways lasted more than a decade, and ended in victory in April 2024

 Odoo CMS - a big picture

-Challenging the Gauteng Freeway Improvement Project e-tolls
+Ending the Gauteng Freeway Improvement Project e-tolls

 The Gauteng Freeway Improvement System (GFIP) gantries were switched on from 3 December 2013, starting a war of attrition between the South African National Roads Agency Ltd (Sanral) and motorists who refused to pay e-tolls.